 Kids will be motivated in this process by the ability to earn digital badges, or virtual credentials that track their skills development.
 Student completion of badges will unlock new opportunities for them, such as preferential hiring for internships, and help determine how large of a scholarship each student receives.

-The initiative begins in summer of 2017 with the goal of one day having every West Sacramento young person touching every base in his or her lifetime.
+The initiative began in summer of 2017 with the goal of one day having every West Sacramento young person touching every base in his or her lifetime.